 You’d be surprised just how many people — even adults — don’t know what is powered by electricity in their own homes.
 All that power has to come from somewhere and most of the time it comes from electricity.

 Go around the house with your kids and point out everything that uses electricity, from light switches, to appliances, to electronics, and more.
 Have them make a list of things they see that use electricity – and whoever finds the most gets a prize!

 For older kids, start giving them some energy-related chores.
 Have them run the dishwasher when it’s full and on energy-saver mode.
 Teach them to wash full loads of laundry in cold water and clean the dryer’s air filter after each use.
 Ask them to turn off gaming systems or computers when not in use or put electronics in power-saving modes.

-Save yourself a little time, and let them help program your smart thermostat and connected home devices because nothing is more fun to a kid than saying “Alexa, turn off the lamp,” instead of getting up to actually turn off the lamp.
+Save yourself a little time by letting them help program your smart thermostat and connected home devices because nothing is more fun to a kid than saying “Alexa, turn off the lamp,” instead of getting up to actually turn off the lamp.

-PSO’s education outreach program is available to fifth-grade classrooms across our service territory.
-It features our popular Energy Saver Kit and teaches kids how to save energy with Cade (Champion And Defender of Energy) through a fun student guide, take-home workbook and energy-saving products, including: four 9-watt LED bulbs, a 7-plug ADVANCED power strip and more.
+PSO’s education outreach program is available to fifth-grade classroom teachers across our service area.
+It features our popular Energy Saver Kit and teaches kids how to save energy with C.A.D.E (Champion And Defender of Energy) through a fun student guide, take-home workbook and energy-saving products, including: four 9-watt LED bulbs, a 7-plug advanced power strip and more.